MurdoMaclachlan/ToR-Repost-Collection/generic/gru-flipchart/gru-flipchart.md

 ---

 [*Gru, the long-nosed protagonistic villain from Despicable Me, presents to the camera with passion, pointing into the air.
 Behind him is a flipchart.
-For all of these, the text is what the flipchart says.*]
+The text on the flipchart reads:.*]

 ## {{REPLACE ME}}

 ---

-[*Gru is still presenting passionately; he has his hand in a c shape indicating a small amount*]
+[*Gru is still presenting passionately; he has his hand in a c shape indicating a small amount.
+The text now reads:*]

 ## {{REPLACE ME}}

 ---

-[*Gru now has his hands pointing down, still presenting*]
+[*Gru now has his hands pointing down, still presenting.
+The text now reads:*]

 ## {{REPLACE ME}}

 ---

-[*Gru looks back to the flipchart in a double take, looking confused and exasperated*]
+[*Gru looks back to the flipchart in a double-take, looking confused and exasperated.
+The text still reads:*]

 ## {{REPLACE ME}}